 How to block Webshells

 Since webshell exploits are undertaken only on servers with web application vulnerabilities or configuration weaknesses, identification and closure of such vulnerabilities is crucial in avoiding compromise.
 For servers supporting PHP, potentially dangerous functions such as exec (), shell_exec (), eval (), assert () , etc and should be disabled in php.ini when not in use.
 This makes it hard to execute the content of a webshell should it be eventually uploaded.
 Also sensitive directories such as images or upload should also be disabled or name modified from its default state.
-Web Applications with file upload features should be secured and allow uploads of only whitelisted file types.
+Web Applications with file upload features should be secured and allow uploads of only allowed file types.
 In case of CMS like WordPress, third-party plugins that are not needed should be disabled.

 Web Application Firewall (ModSecurity)

 A Web Application Firewall (WAF) protects Web servers from malicious traffic and blocks attempts to compromise the system.
 We recommend use Open Source ModSecurity Firewall and ModSecurity rules.